How To use The Must-Have Facial Tool

 Pick your favourite semi-precious device (or try this Disciple Firm Face Gua Sha or Hayo'u Method).
 Hold the gua sha flat and avoid using the edge to drag against your skin.
 Always use light-to-medium pressure.

-Slowly smooth the stone across the skin in upward movements and conclude with a wiggle motion to simulate a massaging effect.
+Slowly smooth the stone across the skin in upward movements and conclude with a wiggle motion to simulate a massaging effect with your Gua Sha.

 Begin with the neck area to release any tension.
 Massage from the back of your neck to the nape, from the shoulder along the neck to below the ear, up from collarbone to the jawline and finally from the central area below the collarbones to the chin.
 Repeat each step five or more times.

-Next, move onto the facial area.
+Next, move onto the facial area using the same Gua Sha technique.
 To start, focus on one side of the face; scrape the stone from the middle of the chin along the jawline in an upward motion towards to ear.
 Next, start from the centre of the face next to the nostril, draw the stone over the cheekbone and then move up to the forehead into the hairline.

 Tread carefully around the delicate eye area and keep the pressure to a minimum.
 Repeat each action five to ten times and replicate the steps on the opposite side of the face.